SharePoint/sp-dev-docs/docs/sp-add-ins/use-the-experimental-people-picker-widget-in-sharepoint-add-ins.md

 ```

+> [!NOTE]
- **Note**  The code example above explicitly specifies the host web and add-in web URLs to initialize the Office controls runtime.
+> The code example above explicitly specifies the host web and add-in web URLs to initialize the Office controls runtime.
 However, if the add-in web and host web URLs are specified in the  **SPAppWebUrl** and **SPHostUrl** query string parameters, respectively; you can pass an empty object and the code will attempt to get the parameters automatically.
 The **SPAppWebUrl** and **SPHostUrl** parameters are included in the query string when you use the **{StandardTokens}** token.

 The following example shows you how to pass an empty object to the initialize method: